Ministry of Defence (Tajikistan)

-The Ministry of Defence of Tajikistan (Министерство обороны Таджикистан; Вазорати мудофиаи Ҷумҳурии Тоҷикистон) is the defence ministry of Tajikistan, overseeing the Tajik Ground Forces, Air Force, Mobile Forces.
+The Ministry of Defence of Tajikistan (Вазорати мудофиаи Ҷумҳурии Тоҷикистон) is the defence ministry of Tajikistan, overseeing the Tajik Ground Forces, Air Force, Mobile Forces.
 It also oversees purchases of equipment for the Tajik military.
 The other branches of the military, such as the Border and Internal Troops, are overseen by the Interior Ministry of Tajikistan.
 The Defence Ministry was founded in 1993 with Russian assistance.

 History

 Origins

 The ministry succeeded the Defense Committee of the Republic of Tajikistan, led by former military commissar of the Tajik SSR General Muminzhan Mamadjanov.
 It was founded just weeks after the Soviet Union was officially dissolved and months after Tajikistan declared its independence.
 The committee went through multiple phases, with one of its chairmen, Farukh Niyazov, being dismissed on 7 May 1992 at the request of the opposition.
 The armed forces was led in the interim by Major General Farukhsitdin Rakhmonov.

 Establishment and aftermath

 The Ministry of Defense of the Republic of Tajikistan was established by a presidential decree on January 4, 1993.
 The ministry was under joint Tajik and Russian control until February 1993, when the armed forces were founded.
 At the time, 200 officers were sent from Uzbekistan to serve in the new Tajik agency on the orders of future President Emomali Rahmon.
 In 1994, with assistance from the Russian 201st Military Base and Russian authorities in Moscow, the Tajik ministry became fully functional in leading the armed forces under the directive of the President of Tajikistan.
 On 18 July 1996, a terrorist attack took place at the grounds of the defense ministry, which resulted in the death of one person and the injury of nine people.
 In September 2015, a group of armed military personnel led by Abduhalim Nazarzoda attacked the defense ministry in an attempt to overthrow the Rahmon government.